-I acknowledge that HTI will not be held liable for any negligence or injury that I may have sustained due to an invasive or non-invasive procedure voluntarily performed in my program (Medical Billing and Coding Specialist, Medical Assistant Technician, Diagnostic Medical Sonography, Patient Assistant Technician, or Certified Nurse Aide).
+I acknowledge that HTI will not be held liable for any negligence or injury that I may have sustained due to an invasive or non-invasive procedure voluntarily performed in my program (Medical Billing and Coding Specialist, Medical Assistant Technician, Patient Care Technician, Diagnostic Medical Sonography, or Certified Nurse Aide or Dental Assistant Technician).
 As a prospective student of HTI, I have been informed of HTI's hands-on practical training prior to class commencing.
 By signing the Student Enrollment Contract, I agree to waive any liability on the part of HTI.